-The fund financial statements provide more detailed information about the District's funds, not the District as a whole.
+The fund financial statements, presented on pages 19, 21, and 23, provide more detailed information about the District's funds, not the District as a whole.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District also uses fund accounting to ensure compliance with finance-related legal requirements.
 The funds of the District are reported in the governmental funds and the fiduciary fund.